appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) (regex) are patterns that describe valid user input.
 For example, the pattern `[a-zA-Z]` describes a string that contains only letters of the English alphabet.
 Using regular expressions in the **Regex** property of columns, you can set specific constraints on the input you expect from the user.

 When you add a regular expression to a column, all user input in that column is compared to the pattern; it's considered to be valid when it matches the expression, or invalid when it doesn't match.
-When input is invalid, the cell will display its **Error message** to the user in a tooltip.
+When input is invalid, the cell displays its **Error message** to the user in a tool-tip.

 For example, add a regular expression for entering a name.
-The name can contain only alphabetic characters and spaces between the first and last name:
+The name can contain only alphabetical characters and spaces between the first and last name:

 ```
 /^[a-z -]+$/i